Several Approximation Algorithms for Sparse Best Rank-1 Approximation to Higher-Order Tensors: Approximation Algorithms and Approximation Bounds

 Before ending this section, we summarize the approximation ratio and computational complexity of the proposed algorithms in Table \ref{tab:approx_alg_summary}.
 For convenience we set $r_1=\cdots=r_d$ and $n_1=\cdots = n_d$.

 Concerning the approximation ratio $\mathcal A\mathbf x^0_1\cdots\mathbf x^0_d/v^{\rm opt}$, we see that if $r$ is a constant, then the ratio of Algorithm \ref{proc:init1_order_d} is also a constant, while those of other algorithms rely on $n$.
 This is the advantage of Algorithm \ref{proc:init1_order_d}, compared with other algorithms.
 When $d=2$, the ratios of Algorithms \ref{proc:init1_order_d} and \ref{proc:init2_order_d} are respectively $1/\sqrt{r}$ and $r/n$, which coincide with their matrix counterparts; see, \cite[Algorithms 1 and 2]{chan2016approximability}.
 We also observe that Algorithm \ref{proc:init2_order_d} generalizes the approximation algorithm and bound for dense tensor BR1Approx in \cite[Theorem 5.1]{zhang2012cubic}: If sparsity is not required, i.e., $r=n$, the bound of Algorithm \ref{proc:init2_order_d} boils down to those of \cite[Theorem 5.1]{zhang2012cubic}.
 For Algorithm \ref{proc:init3_order_d}, when $r=n$, or $r$ is proportional to $n$ up to a constant, the ratio reduces to $ O(1/\sqrt{ n^{d-2}})$, which recovers that of \cite[Algorithm 1]{he2010approximation}.
 Although the ratio of Algorithm \ref{proc:init4_order_d} is worse than that of Algorithm \ref{proc:init3_order_d} with an additional factor $1/\sqrt{n}$, we shall also observe that the numerator of the bound of Algorithm \ref{proc:init4_order_d} is $\bigfnorm{\mathcal A}$, while that of Algorithm \ref{proc:init3_order_d} is $\lambda_{\max}(A_1)$ (see Algorithm \ref{proc:init3_order_d} for the definition of $A_1$), where the latter is usually much smaller than the former.
 Note that two randomized approximation algorithms as initializations were proposed in \cite[Algorithms 3 and 4]{sun2017provable} (see its arXiv version), where the performance analysis was considered on structured tensors.
 It would be also interesting to study their approximation bound for general tensors.
 Concerning the computational complexity, we see that Algorithm \ref{proc:init4_order_d} admits the lowest one in theory.
 This is also confirmed by our numerical observations that will be presented in the next section.
+Note that if the involved singular value problems in Algorithm \ref{proc:init3_order_d} are solved by the Lanczos algorithm at $k$ steps \cite{comon1990tracking} where $k$ is a user-defined parameter, then the computational complexity is $O(k n^d + dn\log(n))$.